 We find that the most important explanatory variable of the first-release budget error, as well as its components, is the first-release (real) GDP growth error.
 The result can be explained by the fact that budgetary projections are based on projections of economic growth and, the more optimistic (pessimistic) economic growth projections are, the more optimistic (pessimistic) budgetary projections can be.
 Further, we find that the first-release errors are quite persistent.
 However, the persistence is substantially larger during the first phase in the sample than during the second phase, potentially a result of improved scrutiny of the forecasts over last decade.
-The fact that over the second part of our sample Stability and Convergence Programmes were already submitted in April (instead of in the fall) may have contributed to this.
+The fact that over the second part of our sample SCPs were already submitted in April (instead of in the fall) may have contributed to better scrutiny.
 In line with the intention of the European Semester, the earlier submission may have put pressure on governments to prepare for policies that are later validated through the formal budget for the coming year.
-Finally, we explore how the institutional setting, captured by the European Commission's Fiscal Rule Index, the Scope Index of Fiscal Institutions, the Medium-Term Budgetary Framework Index as well as by data on the features of existing independent fiscal institutions (IFIs) from the IMF Fiscal Council Dataset (2016), affects the first-release budget error.
-The presence of an
+Finally, we explore how the institutional setting affects the first-release budget error.
+The presence of an independent fiscal institution (IFI) with high media impact producing or assessing the macroeconomic forecast appears to lead to actual budgetary improvement relative to projections.